2011 Persebaya 1927 season

-The 2011 season was the first season for Persebaya to play in the breakaway league and not take part in official competitions from PSSI.
-It was in this season that Persebaya decided to change its name to Persebaya 1927 in order to obtain permission to compete from security forces.
-In addition, the change in the club's official name was due to Persebaya's schism, the team was split into two, Persebaya 1927 and Persebaya Surabaya DU.
-Persebaya 1927 is the same entity as Persebaya which was relegated from the 2009-10 ISL.
+The 2011 season was the first season for Persebaya Surabaya to play in the breakaway league and not take part in official competitions from PSSI.
+It was in this season that Persebaya Surabaya decided to change its name to Persebaya 1927 in order to obtain permission to compete from security forces.
+In addition, the change in the club's official name was due to Persebaya Surabaya's schism, the team was split into two, Persebaya 1927 and Persebaya Surabaya DU.
+Persebaya 1927 is the same entity as Persebaya Surabaya which was relegated from the 2009-10 ISL.

 Meanwhile, Persebaya Surabaya DU is a new entity formed on 22 October 2010.
+However, they are the ones whose is recognized by PSSI.
 Then the name Persebaya Surabaya becoming the right of Persebaya Surabaya DU, because had previously received security permission from the police earlier.
 Persebaya 1927 based on existing legality, they are the ones who have more right to use the name Persebaya Surabaya.
 However, they were forced to change the name by the police.